Uncover Hidden Laneway Bars

 • A wine bar.
 With the Yarra Valley just a stone’s throw away, it would be a sin not to taste some of the delectable wines in the region.
 Learn how wine shaped Australia’s history and how to taste wine like a member of the social elite.

-• A surprise!
-Melbourne’s bar scene is ever-changing, so the fourth bar will be chosen by your guide on the day, depending on the group’s desires, the weather, and what is trendy in Melbourne at that particular moment in time.
+• Guide’s choice!
+Melbourne’s bar scene is ever-changing, so depending on the group’s desires, the weather, and what is trendy in Melbourne at that particular moment, there’s no telling where we’ll end up

 If you’re still thirsty by the end of the tour, don’t forget to ask your local guide for some more recommendations, so you won’t have to worry about a dry mouth for the rest of your stay in Melbourne.